Murder of Janet Brown: Developments since 2015

-In 2015 police announced that they had isolated a DNA sample from the crime scene of the Brown murder.
-Almost every male from the surrounding area, over 700 people, were tested, with no match found.
+In 2015, police announced that they had isolated a DNA sample from the scene of the Brown murder.
+Almost every male from the surrounding area, a total of more than 700 people, was tested, but no match was found.

-Police later said they were concentrating on the bungled burglary theory.
-The chief investigating officer in 2015, Peter Beirne, stated, "my working hypothesis at the moment is that it was a burglar, or burglars, who weren't particularly proficient.
+Police later said that they were concentrating on the bungled-burglary theory.
+The chief investigating officer in 2015, Peter Beirne, stated, "[M]y working hypothesis at the moment is that it was a burglar, or burglars, who weren't particularly proficient.
 They came across Janet, they had control of her because they handcuffed her, and I think she was bludgeoned to death when she pressed the panic alarm."